 When you receive an incoming call, both your cell phone and the HearAll ring.
 If you are away from your cell phone (and still within the 33-foot range of Bluetooth) you may not hear your cell phone ring.
 Therefore, especially if you are hard of hearing, be sure you leave your HearAll in speakerphone mode with the volume turned up so you will hear it ringing.
 (In handset mode, the ring volume may be too soft to hear if you have a significant hearing loss like I do.)

 To answer an incoming call on the HearAll, just press the talk button (the one with the phone handset icon on it) and the ON/STBY light will change from flashing green every 6 seconds to steady green while the call is in progress.
 To hang up, press the talk button again and the ON/STBY light will resuming flashing every 6 seconds.

 The HearAll is also designed for use in your car as a hands-free phone.
 It comes with a magnetic visor clip that you slide over the front edge of your sun visor.
 The HearAll magnetically attaches to the clip.
 Now you can use it in hands-free (speakerphone) mode if you wear hearing aids or only have a mild to moderate hearing loss and don’t wear hearing aids.
 I found that for my severe hearing loss, if I’m not wearing my hearing aids, I can’t quite hear/understand the person talking that way.
-Not an unsurmountable problem.
+Not an insurmountable problem.
 All I did was plug in a pair of earbuds and I could hear very well while driving and still be “hands-free”.